-Welcome to our in-depth analysis of Orbex, most recently updated February 4th, 2023.
+Welcome to our in-depth analysis of Orbex, initially published in January 2023 and most recently updated April 23rd, 2023.
 Make sure to check out our mission statement and why we do what we do.
 Look at our New Space guide if you want explanations of terms and concepts used in our research.
 And follow us on Twitter for updates.

 What you should know about Orbex